Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-experience-platform-messaging/README.md

 ### Java

-1. Add the Mobile Core, Edge and Messaging extensions to your project using the app's Gradle file.
+1. Add the Mobile Core, Edge, EdgeIdentity and Messaging extensions to your project using the app's Gradle file.

    ```java
    implementation 'com.adobe.marketing.mobile:core:1.+'